teichmaa/chaos-ultra/README.md

 To compile all available fractals, update the fractal list in `compile_all{.bat , .sh}` and run the script.

+## Download

+If you do not want to compile the program yourself, you can download latest executable at [here](https://gimli.ms.mff.cuni.cz/~tonik/chaos-ultra.zip).

 ## Running the program

-Start the program with `java DcudaKernelsDir=../src/main/cuda/fractals -jar chaos-ultra-1-jar-with-dependencies.jar`.
+Start the program with `java DcudaKernelsDir=../src/main/cuda/fractals -jar chaos-ultra-1.0-jar-with-dependencies.jar`.

 Without the `cudaKernelsDir` parameter specified, the `cuda_kernels` directory must be located in the same folder as the jar, and it must contain .ptx files with compiled fractal implementation for all the fractals registered in `CudaFractalRendererProvider`.